 What causes chronic fatigue syndrome?
 Tough question!
 Despite lots of research, experts haven't been able to pin it on any single cause.
-Some believe chronic fatigue syndrome (CFS or ME/CFS) could result from multiple factors coming together under the right conditions.
+Some believe chronic fatigue syndrome (ME/CFS) could result from multiple factors coming together under the right conditions.
 These factors may include:

 - Genetic factors